86Box/docs/settings/sound.rst

 Use the 32-bit floating point (instead of 16-bit integer) data type for audio output, which is less prone to clipping but may not work at all on some host systems.
 Try disabling this if you're getting no audio output from 86Box at all.

+Audio output device
+^^^^^^^^^^^^^^^^^^^

+Select a host audio device to use for all audio produced by the emulated machine's PC speaker, :doc:`sound cards <../settings/sound>` and other sound hardware.

+.. note:: This option does not apply to MIDI music sent to a software synthesizer through the :ref:`System MIDI <settings/sound:MIDI Out Device>` device, as these synthesizers are external to 86Box.

 FM synth driver
 ^^^^^^^^^^^^^^^

 Yamaha OPL2/3 emulation back-end to use. **Nuked** is the default, while **YMFM** may improve emulation performance at the cost of accuracy.

-.. note:: **YMFM** is always used for OPL4 emulation on sound cards equipped with that synthesizer.
+.. note:: **YMFM** is always used for OPL4 and OPM emulation on sound cards equipped with either of those synthesizers.

 |midi| MIDI
 -----------